-We have not found a monument for Emma but know she was buried in Mill Road Cemetery because of a newspaper article we were sent.
+We have not found a monument for Emma but know she was buried in the parish area of St Andrew the Less in the Cemetery because of a newspaper article we were sent.

 On April 23rd 1866 she married Thomas Saggers, a labourer, in the parish of St Andrew the Less.

 In 1871 they were living at 12 Gas Lane, Cambridge with a 4 year old daughter Elizabeth Amelia (who married widower Edgar Norman in 1906)

 By 1881 Emma was working as a charwoman and 14 year old Elizabeth was a servant.